MichaelFraser99/go-jose/README.md

 ## Jwks
 This library includes two methods for converting keys into JWK format

+All JWK methods include in the returned map a KID suggestion based on the public key component

 PublicJwk takes in a pointer to a public key and returns a `map[string]string` containing the jwk representation of the provided public key
 ```go
 // Direct from a public key